 Can I use baking soda to clean my pet’s teeth?

 We do not recommend using baking soda to clean your pet’s teeth.
 Baking soda is damaging to the enamel of the teeth, leading to micro-abrasions that make it easier for bacteria to stick to the teeth.
-If your dog’s teeth are stained, doggy toothpaste may help, or you can talk to your vet about a scale and polish to clean them up.
+If your pet’s teeth are stained, pet toothpaste may help, or you can talk to your vet about a scale and polish to clean them up.